kehhhh/multi-view-browser/README.md

 - iOS Simulator (for iOS development)
 - Android Studio and Android SDK (for Android development)

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.